Current Immigrant Justice Volunteer Opportunities

 - Support for Border Servant Corp: First Unitarian provides ongoing support for the work of the Border Servant Corps at Peace Lutheran Church in Las Cruces, NM.
 BSC provides hospitality to refugees as well as other borderland education and service opportunities.
 Volunteers may gather and deliver donations, help with refugee accompaniment in Las Cruces and more.
 Contact First U’s contacts Amy Carpenter at (575) 523-0007, email@example.com or Sally Wistrand at (505) 331-7167, firstname.lastname@example.org or Carol Blaschka in Las Cruces at (575) 522-7119 Ext.
 15, email@example.com.

-- Albuquerque CIVIC: A local chapter of the national program “Freedom for Immigrants”, CIVIC works to end isolation for immigrants who are in detention awaiting the outcome of their immigration cases.
-Volunteers can send Greeting Cards to, exchange letters with or do face-to-face visits with detainees.
+- CIVIC Abq: A local chapter of the national program “Freedom for Immigrants”, CIVIC works to end isolation for immigrants who are in detention awaiting the outcome of their immigration cases.
+Volunteers can send greeting cards to, exchange letters with, or do face-to-face visits with detainees held at the Cibola County Correctional Center near Grants or the Torrance County Detention Center in Estancia.
 We also observe conditions and advocate for the detainee’s rights and fair treatment.
 Training is provided.
 We also need help managing and organizing the local chapter.
-Contact Bill Everett at CIVICABQ@gmail.com if you are interested in participating.
+Contact CIVICABQ@gmail.com .

 - Catholic Charities: Volunteer Opportunities: Refugee/Asylee Support, Adult Education Tutors, Senior Transportation Drivers, General Office Support, Special Projects as they arise and In-Kind Donations.
 Mobile Food Pantry helping hands.
 Go to http://www.ccasfnm.org/volunteer.html for more information or contact Cathy Aragon-Marquez at firstname.lastname@example.org or 505-724-4634.